Electronically Assisted Astronomy & Astrophotography with Hyperstar

 • @DanWipper

-@@astronomytipsreviewswithcu740 The sct uses two mirrors to multiply the focal length, if you take one away you have one mirror the same as a newt/dob.
-OR, it becomes the SAME and they can be an F2.
-This can be done with a deep dish primary mirror and or a reducing lenses to lower the f stop.
-F2 on the SCT is the same as F2 on a Newt.
-Newtonians use coma correcting lenses for deep mirrors and also have reducers which do the same thing as the Hyperstar.
-HOWEVER the newt/dob can NOT revert back into a high focal length planetary scope.
+@@astronomytipsreviewswithcu740 The sct uses two mirrors to multiply the focal length typically a main f2 and then an f5, if you take the f5 away you have one mirror the same as a reflector/newt/dob.
+OR, it becomes the SAME and reflectors can be an F2.
+This is done with a deep dish primary mirror like your SCTs and or with the help of a reducing lense.
+F2 on the SCT is the same as F2 on a reflector.
+Reflectors use coma correcting lenses for deep mirrors which do the same thing as the Hyperstar.
+HOWEVER the reflector/newt/dob can NOT revert back into a high focal length planetary scope.
 The benefit to the SCT is it can be two scopes a low f with a low focal length or high f with a high focal length if you add back the other half of the scope that makes the SCT a focal length monster.
 However again you can't use the SCT with hyperstar for direct viewing nor with a filter wheel.
-The Hyperstar does not drop most of the magnification on your SCT taking away the second mirror does.
+The Hyperstar does not drop the magnification on your SCT taking away the second mirror does.
 NOW the interesting part, the really fast scope requires less tracking abilities and people are getting away with cheep dob bases where the real cost in an SCT or Newt is in the massive and expensive mount required.
 Another big leap forward for colored cameras is also coming, it will effectively lower a lens 2 F stops.
 Camera sensors have had more to do with photography than the scopes/lenses.
 Back in the day of film none of what we do was possible.
 NOTE too, while speed is great it also comes with its own draw backs, large refractors with good mounts and longer exposures still produce the cleanest and most detailed images.

 • @DanWipper